Who are we?

 Opera is not just a browser

-Our goal is to face the widely known stereotypes of the opera and to demonstrate that opera can be a real alternative against movie theaters and discos even in the 21st century!
+We want to find a way to attract new audiences to classical concerts and demonstrate that opera can be a real alternative besides movie theatres and Playstations even in the 21st century.

 We equally work to showcase the best emerging talents to the public, providing help, tuition, work, and promotion materials, an 'incubator' for our entrant musicians at their most vulnerable ages.